Friday, July 31, 2020 - 11:55am to Friday, August 28, 2020 - 11:55pm

 The Fight is an inspiring, emotional look at four pivotal cases and the lawyers on the front lines of relentless attacks on civil liberties.
 Directors Elyse Steinberg, Josh Kriegman, and Eli Despres capture the rollercoaster ride of the thrill and defeat in these deeply human battles.

 All students have a right to education, and we are working for more effective approaches to build positive school environments and help students.
 As we examine the role of police in our daily lives, it’s time we also reevaluate the need for police in schools.
-Students who are Black, Native American, Pacific Islander, and Latinx, are disproportionately disciplined, suspended, and expelled from school.
+Black, Indigenous, Pacific Islander, and Latinx students are disproportionately disciplined, suspended, and expelled from school.
 Students with disabilities are disproportionately excluded.
 Students who have been suspended are three times more likely to be in contact with the juvenile justice system within a year.

 We did not learn this history in school.
 Robinson will discuss how Confederate monuments came to adorn our country and what it means that they still stand today.
 We MUST face the truth of our history to chart a course forward.